Broccoli Spinach Pesto

 Ingredients

-• 1/4 cup spinach* a large handful, cooked and cooled
+• 1/4 cup spinach* a large handful, blanched and cooled

 • 1 1/2 cup broccoli* cooked and cooled